Gall Bladder Surgery

 Where is the gallbladder located?

-Your gallbladder is located in the upper right part of your abdomen and sits just under your liver.
+Your gallbladder is located in the right upper part or quadrant of your abdomen and sits just under your liver.

 FUNCTION